On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Involutions for arbitrary Picard ranks

-Using \cref{ThmLatticeTypeWall} we can also deduce under condition (\ref{conditionrHighRank}), when $R_e$ does not come from a birational involution.
-In other words we give necessary and sufficient numerical criterion for when $\sW$ is a divisorial wall.
+Using Theorem \ref{ThmLatticeTypeWall} we can also deduce under condition (\ref{conditionrHighRank}) when $R_e$ does not come from a birational involution.
+In other words, we give a necessary and sufficient numerical criterion for when $\sW$ is a divisorial wall.